k4rriL/online_game_store/README.md

 #### RESTful API:

-As an extra feature, we have also implemented an REST api to offer highscores, information about available games and sales statistics and it is implemented using Django REST Framework.
-Access to these sales statistics requires Developer account and this api uses Tokens to authenticate the GET request.
+As an extra feature, we have also implemented an REST api to offer highscores, information about available games and sales statistics.
+Access to these sales statistics requires Developer account and this api uses tokens to authenticate the GET request.
 Tokens are only distributed to Developers and the token has to be included in the headers of the GET request so no normal user can access information about developer’s sales statistics.
 There were no problems implementing this feature and we were hoping to get the maximum points from this feature.

 #### Mobile Friendly: